Sayan-Mondal2022/calorie-burn-prediction/README.md

 # Calorie Burn Prediction

-The **Calorie Burn Prediction** project is a machine learning-based application designed to estimate the number of calories burned during physical activities using user-provided data such as duration, heart rate, age, gender, and body metrics.
-The model is built using the **XGBoost Regressor**, a powerful gradient boosting algorithm known for its high performance and accuracy in regression tasks.
+This project predicts the number of calories burned during exercise using a machine learning model.
+It employs a `Bagging Regressor` trained on user biometrics (`age, height, weight, gender`) and workout data (`duration, heart rate`).

-The project involves data preprocessing, feature selection, model training, and evaluation to ensure reliable predictions.
-The trained model can help users monitor their daily energy expenditure, optimize workout plans, and maintain a healthy lifestyle.
-The system is further integrated into an interactive interface, allowing users to input their activity data and instantly receive calorie burn predictions.
+The model provides real-time, on-demand calorie predictions through an interactive web application.
+It helps users monitor and understand their fitness performance more effectively.

 <img width="1302" height="854" alt="image" src="https://github.com/user-attachments/assets/19c7008a-185f-40a9-846f-f7a4ad4ff385" />